aramis-lab/clinica/docs/Converters/UKBtoBIDS.md

 where:

-- `DATASET_DIRECTORY` is the path to the original UK BIobank imaging directory, which content should look like:
+- `DATASET_DIRECTORY` is the path to the original UK BIobank imaging directory, whose content should look like:

     ```text
     DATASET_DIRECTORY